External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 What mattered most wasn’t the outcome but whether the rules were applied consistently and explained.
 Even-handed processes built more trust than perks did.

-Younger staff couldn’t see the next role or how to reach it — while the board’s professional expertise sat unused.
+Younger staff couldn’t see the next role or how to reach it, while the board’s professional expertise sat unused.

-What we proposed
+§ 07 · What we proposed

 We gave Housing Works three low-cost frameworks it could adopt without new headcount.
-Each answered one of our findings — and each mapped onto a goal Housing Works had already set in its People plan:
+Each answered one of our findings and mapped onto a goal Housing Works had already set in its People plan:

 • Hybrid Work Charter